ekramteyeb/todo-app-api/README.md

 - laravel framework
 - POSTMAN(preferable)

-- postgres , or mysql database (should be configured in .env file), start it in your local machine and should be connected it to the application.
-Configuring (DB_) fields in .env file would be enough to connect to database.
+- postgres , or mysql database (should be configured in .env file), start it in local machine and should be connected to the application.
+Configuring (DB_) fields in .env file would be enough to connect to the database.

 ## Steps to Run the app in your local machin:

 * clone from repo and save it
+    * git clone url
 * move to the root directory ie. todo-app
     * cd todo-app-api
-* open it with your text editor and create .env file in the root
+* open it with  text editor and create .env file in the root
 * copy everything from .env.example file and paste it in .env file

 * run composer install :